AIUVD/MGM-AES/README.md

 # MGM-AES
-a contermeasure against DL-based SCA
+A contermeasure against DL-based SCA
+Both MGM and XMGM are implemented on the chipWhisper CW303.